xuhdev/autonumeric-docs/docs/Documentation/instantiated methods.md

 | `formUnformat` | Unformat all the AutoNumeric-managed elements that are a child to the parent <form> element of this `anElement` input, to numeric strings | `anElement.formUnformat();` |
 | `formUnformatLocalized` | Unformat all the AutoNumeric-managed elements that are a child to the parent <form> element of this `anElement` input, to localized strings | `anElement.formUnformatLocalized();` |
 | `formReformat` | Reformat all the AutoNumeric-managed elements that are a child to the parent <form> element of this `anElement` input | `anElement.formReformat();` |

+### Submit the form values

+Submitting the form values to the server can be done with a single AutoNumeric function call.
+Moreover, the functions below may take a [callback](https://developer.mozilla.org/en-US/docs/Glossary/Callback_function), giving you more control on what to do when submitting data to the server.

 The following functions can either take a callback, or not.
 If they don't, the default `form.submit()` function will be called.